run-x/opta-docs/content/en/Modules reference/_index.md

     - docdb
     - bucket:
       - write
-  - name: rds # This is an instance of the aws-rds module type called database
+  - name: rds # This is an instance of the postgres module type called rds
-    type: aws-postgres
+    type: postgres
-  - name: redis # This is an instance of the aws-redis module type called redis
+  - name: redis # This is an instance of the redis module type called redis
-    type: aws-redis
+    type: redis
   - name: docdb
     type: aws-documentdb
   - name: bucket